Guest blog post written by Meenakshi Singh, PT pelvic health specialist & owner of Revive Physical Therapy in Issaquah, Washington

 The goal is to improve pressure management while improving strength and learning how to brace properly for exercise.
 Following are tips to improve:

-Ribcage alignment -Drop your ribcage ->Learning to better align your ribcage is crucial to improving the mechanical loads to your linea alba ,because where your ribcage goes ,it takes the linea alba with it .
-To find neutral ribcage rotate your ribcage down and back until the bottom front ribs align vertically with your ASIS and Pubic Symphysis .
+- Ribcage alignment: This is very important and usually impaired in our patients who have diastasis recti abdominis.
+Pregnancy often leaves us with a rib flare, pulling apart the abdominals and linea alba.
+You often know you have a rib flare because all of your bras are too tight.
+You used to wear a 34 and now a 36 feels very tight, even though you have returned to prepregnancy weight.
+We help our patients learn top optimize their ribcage, including breathing and engagement of the abdominal muscles and latissimus and other back muscles around the ribs.
+Generally, we find people who want to heal their diastasis recti withour surgery may benefit from dropping their ribcage to correct a rib flare.
+Or, may need to work on ribcage mobility, becuase it is too rounded and slouched.
+Learning to better align your ribcage is crucial to improving the mechanical loads to your linea alba, because where your ribcage goes, it takes the linea alba with it .
+To find neutral ribcage rotate your ribcage down and back until the bottom front ribs align vertically with the bones of your pelvis: your ASIS and Pubic Symphysis .
 Now your torso is like a vertical tube ,taking the tension off the linea alba ,setting all your abdominal muscles up to respond to the daily motions without straining your linea alba .It also decreases compression of your spinal discs and vertebrae ,and decreases the tension on any ligaments in your spine that have become lax due to repetitive hyperextension caused by rib thrusting .

 So in nutshell do the following ->Straighten your feet ->back your hips up ->Adjust your pelvis ->Drop your ribs ->Relax your diaphragm by not holding your belly in.